In Win for Voters, Missouri Judge Blocks Law Restricting Voter Engagement Activity

 A woman holds a clipboard out to a man who is signing it.

-The lawsuit specifically challenged provisions in the law that prohibit compensating people for voter registration activities and mandate that anyone who assists with more than ten voter registration applications—which happens regularly at community engagement events—must be a registered voter and must register with the state or be subject to criminal penalties.
+The lawsuit specifically challenged provisions in the law that prohibit compensating people for voter registration activities and mandate that anyone who assists with more than ten voter registration applications — which happens regularly at community engagement events — must be a registered voter and must register with the state or be subject to criminal penalties.

 Additionally, the law prohibits "soliciting” a voter into obtaining an absentee ballot application, which denied eligible Missourians the help they needed to vote in a secure and convenient way.
-In fact, the bill’s language is so vague that the ban on “soliciting” absentee ballot applications could be used to criminalize a volunteer who tells a voter that will be out of town on Election Day that they can vote absentee.
+In fact, the law’s language is so vague that the ban on “soliciting” absentee ballot applications could be used to criminalize a volunteer who tells a voter that will be out of town on Election Day that they can vote absentee.

 Failing to comply with these strict and confusing prohibitions could have put innocent volunteers on the wrong side of the law and, in Missouri, violating election laws could mean losing the freedom to vote for life.